The President Kennedy Assassination

 The fact is that this frame and the following ones suggest more a frontal head shot than a rear head shot supposedly fired from the eastern window of the TSBD 6th floor.

 The bottom of the eastern window of the TSBD 6th floor is just over 60 feet directly above the roadway.
 From the base of the TSBD directly below this window to fatal head shot, the straight distance is around 270 feet.
-Therefore, if the fatal head shot had been fired from the eastern window the bullet would have hit the President's head under a downward angle of 13 degrees and a lateral angle of 15 degrees relative to the right-hand side of the limo.
+Therefore, if the fatal head shot had been fired from the eastern window of the TSBD 6th floor, the bullet would have hit JFK's head under a downward angle of 13 degrees and a lateral angle of 10 degrees relative to the right-hand side of the limo.